CSEmbree/yaaraa/README.md

 *******************************************************************
 ### 3.3 DEPENDANCIES
 *******************************************************************
-raraa uses the software "arecord" and "Yaafe".
+_Yaaraa_ uses the software "arecord" and "Yaafe".
 More information about these libraries can be found in the REFERENCES section.

 All dependancies are installed/updated by the "install.sh" script.